![]() |

 anchors is repaid by making it easy to mount the panels when

-is possible these days when discussing bureacratic meddling.
+time.
 The process of installing the anchors is a simple enough exercise and involves only the use of an electric drill and other standard handyman tools.
 In deciding just where to place the anchors I tried to strike a balance between the spacing that the manufacturer used during their official testing (14") and a "reasonable" amount for the particular panel involved.
 I first considered the longest panel edge and placed my corner anchors no more that 5" from the panel corners.
 Then I divided the remaining space between the corner anchors into whatever equal spacing was roughly 14" apart.
 Sometimes it worked out that the spacing needed to be 12" and other times it worked out that 15" worked well.
 For the short edge, I often ended up going 10" in from the corner and then splitting the remainder.
 It just seemed to me that having two anchors installed real close to each other at the corners was "overkill".
 After deciding on the spacing for the anchors, my technique was to mark the anchor locations on the panel (on the protective peel-off film applied at the factory) with a magic marker.
 Then, I put the panel up temporarily using a couple of long screws at the upper corners.
 Once the panel was held in place I drilled small (1/8") "locator" holes through the panel and into the house through each of the magic marker marks.
 Then I'd take the panel down, drill the anchor holes with the combo drill bit, squirt a little caulk in the hole, screw the anchor in and wipe off the excess caulk that squeezed out of the hole.
 When it comes to placing the final holes in the panel I've always found that trying to drill a large hole in thin material in an exact location was difficult because the drill bit tends to "grab" and "walk" suddenly.
 In order to ensure that the holes in the panels lined up properly with the anchor locations, I enlarged the "locator" holes with a rotary tool (i.e. Dremel or RotoZip) with a tapered grinding bit and made them a little bigger than the 1/4" anchor bolt threads.
 When it comes to these anchors - it is not a test.
-Just as there is no "perfectly right" answer, there is no "wrong" answer, but the closer you keep to the 14" standard, the more assurance you'll have that you're doing it the way the manufacturer suggests for optimal protection.
+Just as there is no "perfectly right" answer, there is no "wrong" answer, but the closer you keep to the 14" standard, the more assurance you'll have that you're doing it the way the manufacturer would have.
 At first glance that spacing may seem excessively close, but it is important to understand that a hurricane isn't just a straight-line wind.
 It includes swirling and gusting winds that push and pull on the panels.
 (Consider what holds up a 200 ton airplane to understand the force of these pressure gradients).
 It is absolutely essential that proper thought be given to this pulling force and, that whatever anchors you choose, they are anchored solidly into the framing studs of your home.
 Ultimately, it's up to you to decide what is "reasonable" for each of your windows.
-For more information (from an independent source) on anchoring systems for various construction methods, please see this page.
-While we do offer lead expansion anchors for use in masonry, one should be aware of a potential concern about them when used for anchoring plastic sheets to a structure.
-They might be a good (i.e. cheaper) alternative for those with concret block homes that might NOT be filled with concrete during construction (where a long threaded anchor might be trying to grab in air).
-I am, however, a bit concerned about whether or not the average DIY'er has the skills to make sure these expansion anchors are properly "set" during their installation.
-After being "set" these expansion anchors can be very effective when tightened against a metal bearing surface as the "wedge" at the back will be drawn further and further into the lead "sleeve" expanding against the installation hole until it is held extremely tightly in the hole.
-This essentially means that they will work very well for anchoring either our aluminum channels or our aluminum attachment brackets to concrete slabs or sills.
-They may not be quite so effective to anchor plastic to a masonry structure, especially if the person "setting" the anchors doesn't do so pretty aggressively.
-After being "set" if the securing bolt is overtightened in an attempt to try to cause the anchor to expand more, the plastic will likely just crush long before that happens.
-The result of this is that unless installed properly (and with appropriate aggression) these anchors might be fairly easy to pull out and I'd recommend against using them to anchor the polycarbonate sheets to a structure unless other methods are just impossible to use.
 At any rate, my approach was to install these anchors on

 two windows a day (which typically took 2-3 hours) and I finished the